vittorio01/HPC-Project/VPN_SETUP.md

 ```
 sudo apt install -y openconnect git
 ```
-The clone the source code of 1.4.9 version of `GlobalProtect-openconnect` from the GitHub repository (please do not use newer versions since they include a 10 days trial or a license).
+Then clone the source code of 1.4.9 version of `GlobalProtect-openconnect` from the GitHub repository (please do not use newer versions since they include a 10 days trial or a license).
 ```
 $ wget -P /tmp https://github.com/yuezk/GlobalProtect-openconnect/archive/refs/tags/v1.4.9.tar.gz
 $ tar -xvf /tmp/v1.4.9.tar.gz -C /tmp